FrancescaPeru/project-site/report.md

 LIMIT 20
 ```
 We obtained 12 results of which half is in English and half is in Italian, with the same IRIs

+### Step 3

+Among all the results we also chose the _Chiesa di Santa Maria dei Servi_ [IRI of the church](https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800108309).
+In the RDF description of the church we noticed that there are no links to the artworks that can be found within it.

+According to our previous investigations we discovered that there are many paintings within the church.
+We queried the LLMs about the paintings with a **zeroshot prompting technique**.

+* Question: _Which are the paintings exhibited in Chiesa di Santa Maria dei Servi in Bologna?_

+FOTOOOOO

+All the LLMs answered correctly, however Mistral was more generic while Gemini e ChatGpt were more precise.

 #### Header 4